-It should be remembered that nowadays there are so many choices and everyone's time is precious - so it happens that if the customer does not get an answer right away, the order may be left unfinished.
+Nowadays, there are so many choices and everyone's time is precious – so it happens that if the customer does not get an answer right away, the order may be left unfinished.
 We strategically added the answers in the right places.
 The number of emails immediately decreased, and if otherwise there were quite a few people who left the page without purchasing, the number of purchase orders increased after that.
 Through feedback, we can constantly supplement and improve our messages.